foxitsoftware/cordova-plugin-foxitpdf/README.md

 # cordova-plugin-foxitpdf
     This plugin adds the ability to easily preview any PDF file in your Cordova application

-## Major update
-    Now our plugin is also using Foxit RDK 5.1

 ## Installation
 ```bash
 cordova plugin add cordova-plugin-foxitpdf
 ```

+Because of some large file in our project ,if you update faild please try the other way
+1. clone this project
+2. add plugin from local by this command : cordova plugin add ~/abc/cordova-plugin-foxitpdf (this adress replace yourself)

+## Note
+    we just provide Trial key for 10 days ，if you try this plugin and the faild maybe the key is invalid .so please note the key. if you want longer time key , please contact us.

+    now the key expiration day is ## 3-11 ,please note.

+## Major update
+    Now our plugin is also using Foxit RDK 5.1

 ## Usage Instructions for iOS
 Thanks to the new version, and now we use the plug-in iOS only need a few simple steps on it (no longer like the 3.0 version of the kind of cumbersome operation)